j50n/deno-proc/site/src/outline.md

 - Introduction to Streams and Transforms
   - Bytes and Characters/Lines
   - Buffers (Can we buffer these things anymore?)
+    - Do I need to write a "reconsolidator" for lines?
   - Performance and Pitfalls
 - Handling Errors (TBD)
   - `cat warandpeace.txt | head -n 50 | wc -l` - stream closed